gilligan-ees-3310-2018/lab_01_assignment/README.md

   and the new PDF file) to your local git repository.
 * Push the changes from your local git repository to github.

-    The last changes that you push before the due date (Friday Sept.
-1 at 9:00 am) will be graded.
+    The last changes that you push before the due date (Monday Sept.
+3 at 9:00 am) will be graded.

 I advise using git to commit changes frequently as you work and push those commits to github.